 Saint Scholastica Academy Chapel

-The Chapel is located at the intersection of two prominent axes on the S.S.A. campus and is a key element to be completed from the recent campus wide master plan.
+The Chapel is located at the intersection of two main axes on the S.S.A. campus and is a key element to be completed from the recent campus-wide master plan.
 The chapel entry is aligned with the formal campus entry and developing promenade.
 Transversely, the orientation of the altar and seating is aligned with the campus green.
-An expansive glazed wall provides a transparent visual access to this green space and plaza.
-A free standing wall at the main entry provides a historical reference to the architectural language of the original campus buildings which were detailed in the Mission style.
-Within this wall is a large solid mahogany wood door which is six feet wide and eleven feet tall.
-The door operates on a centered pivot hinge.
+An expansive glazed wall provides transparent visual access to this green space and plaza.
+A free-standing wall at the main entry provides a historical reference to the original campus buildings’ architectural language, detailed in the Mission style.
+Within the wall is a large solid mahogany wood door six feet wide and eleven feet tall.
+The door operates on a central pivot hinge.
 This large door provides a significant point of threshold into a small prayer garden surrounding the entry.
 This prayer garden serves as preparation for the sacred space to come.

-Finishes within the chapel are simple yet refined.
-The monolithically plastered interior walls are sculpted with a ribbon of scripture passages.
+Finishes within the Chapel are simple yet refined.
+The monolithic plastered interior walls are sculpted with a ribbon of scripture passages.
 The minimally detailed walls are balanced with a warmth of strip wood floors and ceilings.
-The west wall behind the alter is a catcher of indirect sunlight.
-Ten plaster monoliths are separated in series across the face of the wall and allow a blue hue to emanate from between.
+The west wall behind the altar is a catcher of indirect sunlight.
+Ten plaster monoliths are separated in series across the face of the wall and allow a blue hue to emanate from in between.
 The blue hue is created from a reflection of a blue painted surface behind each of the monoliths.
 A narrow slit of clear glass is positioned directly behind each of the monoliths.
-Neither the blue painted surface or the slit of glass can be see directly from within the space.
+Neither the blue painted surface or the slit of glass can be seen directly from within the space.
 The effect is a subtle ghostly reflection offering a spiritual quality to the space.